 THN 720: Field Experience/Internship (3 credits)

-Graduate tuition for the 2022-23 year is $600 per credit (effective Summer 2022).
-Please note that costs are expected to rise.
-The Master of Science in Thanatology degree requires completion of a total of 30 credits.
+The Master of Science in Thanatology degree requires the completion of a total of 30 credits.

 Graduate students are eligible for financial aid in the form of Federal Stafford Loans.
 Learn more about Stafford Loans, including eligibility requirements and application instructions.

 Our admissions and financial aid counselors have worked with thousands of students who have questioned how they could afford to complete their graduate education.
-They will use their experience to suggest creative solutions for financing your education.
-We work with students and organizations to manage tuition reimbursement plans, extend tuition discounts to various corporate partners in the region, offer third party billing and monthly payment plans, and work with veterans to maximize their available aid.
+We will use our experience to suggest creative solutions for financing your education.
+We work with students and organizations to manage tuition reimbursement plans, extend tuition discounts to various corporate partners in the region, offer third-party billing and monthly payment plans, and work with veterans to maximize their available aid.